teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 # Mediabot plugin architecture

 This document is the local, canonical entry point for Mediabot's plugin platform.
-It records the MB740 baseline and the migration direction toward API v3.
-It does not enable a plugin, alter IRC dispatch or grant a new capability.
+It records the MB740 baseline, the MB741 command catalogue and the migration direction toward API v3.
+It does not enable a plugin or grant a new capability.

 ## Current baseline